-For more information on the test and calculation of test torques, see Brake test [ 196] and Torque calculation [ 197].
+For more information on the test and calculation of test torques, see Brake test Brake test<

 During this action, a test torque or test force is specified and the brakes are engaged.
 If the test torque/test force exceeds the holding torque/holding force of the brake, this results in movement of the axis.
 This can cause a gravity-loaded vertical axis to drop.